nativestranger/cerializable/README.md

       acts_as_cerializable serialize_with: SomeSerializerModule
     end

-In these serializer modules, you can define methods and include other modules without polluting their corresponding models.
+In these serializer modules, you can define methods and include other modules without polluting the corresponding models.

-The only requirement is that the serializer modules have a 'run' method which accepts two arguments and returns a hash detailing how instances of your model should be serialized.
+The only requirement is that the serializer modules have a `run` method which accepts two arguments and returns a hash detailing how instances of your model should be serialized.

-Your model's #cerializable_hash methods will use the #run method of their serializers to produce their results.
+Your model's `cerializable_hash` methods will use the `run` method of their serializers to produce their results.

 Like `serializable_hash`, `cerializable_hash` accepts `:only`, `:except`, and `:methods` options which can be passed as a symbol or as an array of symbols.